+The standard of proof for the hearings shall be a preponderance of the evidence pursuant to Department of Revenue Regulation 560-11-13-.02.
 A preponderance of the evidence is established when one party's evidence is of greater weight or is more convincing than the evidence offered in opposition to it, in that the evidence, when taken as a whole, shows that the fact in dispute has been proven by one party to be more probable than not.

 2. Order of Presentation.
 Generally, the party with the burden of proof goes first.
-The order of presentation during the hearings shall be determined by the arbitrator or agreement of the parties.
+The order of presentation during the hearings shall be followed pursuant to Department of Revenue Regulation 560-11-13-.02.